KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/prologue-of-john.md

 > **The Law and the Grace-and-Veracity**
 > *The nomos through Moses — L₄ Structuring through covenantal mediation.*
-> *Grace and truth through Jesus Christ — egeneto, came-into-being.*
+> *Grace and veracity through Jesus Christ — egeneto, came-into-being.*
 > *Same verb as the cosmogony, same verb as the incarnation.*
 > *L₅ through L₁ articulated directly, without third-party mediator.*
 > *Not replacement — completion.*